dqops/dqo/docs/command-line-interface/data.md

 ___
 ### **dqo data repair**

-Verify integrity of stored data and repair corrupted files
+Verify integrity of parquet files used to store data and removes corrupted files

 **Description**

-Verify integrity of parquet files present in the stored data and delete the corrupted ones.
-It is important to use caution when using this command, as it will permanently delete the selected data and cannot be undone.
+Verify integrity of parquet files used to store data and removes corrupted files.
+Be careful when using this command, as it permanently deletes the selected data and cannot be undone.

 **Command-line synopsis**